 Don't forget your sunscreen, water bottle, sunglasses and a smile.

-Bad attitudes, outside alcohol, illegal drugs, weapons, glass bottles, fireworks, dogs, selfie sticks, large backpacks and coolers.
+Bad attitudes, outside alcohol, illegal drugs, weapons, glass bottles, umbrellas, fireworks, pets, selfie sticks, large backpacks and coolers.
 Personal items are subject to search throughout the festival, and attendees can expect all-day bag checks at the entrance to the Mountain Avenue venue.

 Strollers are allowed throughout the festival, with the exception of the Mountain Avenue venue.

 No. Please leave coolers at home.
 Absolutely no outside alcohol is allowed and violators will be asked to leave.

 Free water stations are available throughout the festival and other alcoholic and non-alcoholic beverages are available for purchase.